Wisconsin renewal guide

 - Lead company certification: $125 for 2 years or $250 for 4 years

-- If the job is actually lead abatement, inspection, or hazard investigation rather than renovation, Wisconsin uses separate state lead certifications for those disciplines
+If the scope is lead abatement, inspection, or hazard investigation — rather than renovation — Wisconsin uses separate state lead certifications for those disciplines.
+Confirm the applicable program with DHS before bidding.

 Official links